Boyd Lab Research

 Allergic Diseases

 Our investigations of human allergy, particularly severe food allergies such as peanut allergy, are focused on identifying the pathways that lead to production of IgE antibodies, determining which allergen-specific IgE clonotypes are pathogenic, and analyzing the protective mechanisms responsible for successful allergy immunotherapy.
 We analyze the B cells in both human blood and other disease-relevant tissue sites, such as the gastrointestinal tract for food allergies, and nasal mucosa for aeroallergies.
 Much of this work is done in collaboration with Drs.
-Kari Nadeau and Steve Galli, together with other members of the Sean N. Parker Center for Allergy and Asthma Research at Stanford University, and is supported by an endowment from Dr. David A. Crown.
+Kari Nadeau, Sharon Chinthrajah (Co-director of the Sean N. Parker Center for Allergy and Immunology Research with Dr. Boyd) and Steve Galli, as well as Drs.
+Sandhya Bangaru and Andrew Ward at The Scripps Research Institute, and is supported by an endowment from an anonymous philanthropic donor.

 B cell responses in transplantation